d-morrison/IntroStatActivities/_book/04-A07-EDA-two-quantitative-PartB.md

 \vspace{1in}

 In the next part of the activity we will explore what the coefficient of determination measures.
 Go to the website www.rossmanchance.com/ISIapplets.html and click on Corr/Regresssion under Quantitative Response.
 Click `Clear` below the box containing the sample data.
 Download and open the csv file "Movie2016" from D2L.
-Copy the two columns containing `budget_mil` and `revenue_mil` and paste into the sample data box.
+Copy the two columns containing `budget_mil` and `revenue_mil` including the headers and paste into the sample data box.
 Click 'Use Data`.

 8. Click on `Show Moveable Line`.
 Write down the equation of the line given.
 Why is the slope zero for this line?